 \subsection{CrossNN}

 We pool the $N=2n$ observations together and for each observation, finds its NN among the pooled $N$ observations.
-Let $a_{ij} = 1$ if $\by_j$ is the NN of $\bY_i$ and 0 if otherwise.
-Let $D_{12}$ be the number of observations in treatment group whose NNs are from the controls, and $D_{21}$ be the number of observations in controls whose NNs are from the treatment group.
+Let $a_{ij} = 1$ if $\by_j$ is the NN of $\by_i$ and 0 if otherwise.
+Let $D_{11}$ be the number of observations in treatment group whose NNs are from the treatment group as well, and $D_{22}$ be the number of observations in controls whose NNs are from the controls.
 For any event $x$, let $\bI_x$ be the indicator function that equals 1 if event $x$ occurs and 0 if otherwise.
-Then, $D_{12}$ and $D_{21}$ can be expressed as
+Then, $D_{11}$ and $D_{22}$ can be expressed as

-We propose to use $D_m=\min(D_{12}, D_{21})$ as the test statistic.
-We reject the null of balanced covariates if $D_m$ is significantly \emph{smaller} than its expectation under the permutation null distribution.
-The statistic defined in this way has power for scenarios (a) and (b) because at least one of $D_{12}$ and $D_{21}$ is small under the alternatives of either scenario.
-On the other hand, under the perfect matching scenario, both $D_{12}$ and $D_{21}$ are large and the null of balanced covariates is not rejected.
+We propose to use $D_M=\max(D_{11}, D_{22})$ as the test statistic.
+We reject the null of balanced covariates if $D_M$ is significantly \emph{larger} than its expectation under the permutation null distribution.
+The statistic defined in this way has power for scenarios (a) and (b) because at least one of $D_{11}$ and $D_{22}$ is large under the alternatives of either scenario.
+On the other hand, under the perfect matching scenario, both $D_{11}$ and $D_{22}$ are small and the null of balanced covariates is not rejected.

-The next question is how small $D_m$ needs to be to reject the null of covariate balance.
-When $n$ is small, we can permute the group label directly to obtain the permutation distribution of $D_m$ and compute the permutation $p$-value.
+The next question is how large $D_M$ needs to be to reject the null of covariate balance.
+When $n$ is small, we can permute the group label directly to obtain the permutation distribution of $D_M$ and compute the permutation $p$-value.
 However, when $n$ is large, direct permutation would be too time consuming.
 We thus seek to find an analytic approach to do so.

-In the following, we first derive exact analytic expressions for the expectations and variances of $D_{12}$ and $D_{21}$, as well as their covariance.
-We then study the joint distribution of $D_{12}$ and $D_{21}$ asymptotically, which equips us to determine the asymptotic $p$-value for the test.
+In the following, we first derive exact analytic expressions for the expectations and variances of $D_{11}$ and $D_{22}$, as well as their covariance.
+We then study the joint distribution of $D_{11}$ and $D_{22}$ asymptotically, which equips us to determine the asymptotic $p$-value for the test.
 The asymptotic $p$-value is then compared to the $p$-value calculated through 10,000 permutations directly.
-It turned out that the asymptotic $p$-value is reasonably accurate for sample sizes in hundreds (see Figure \ref{fig:pvalue}).
+It turned out that the asymptotic $p$-value is reasonably accurate for sample sizes in the hundreds (see Figure \ref{fig:pvalue}).

-\begin{lemma} The expectations and variances of $D_{12}$ and $D_{21}$, as well as their covariance are as follows:
+\begin{lemma} The expectations and variances of $D_{11}$ and $D_{22}$, as well as their covariance are as follows: